-The access points were configured for each standard IEEE 802.11 a, g with typical nominal transfer rates (6, 9, 12, 18, 24, 36, 48, 54 Mbps).
-For each standard, measurements were made for every fixed transfer rate.
-In this way, data were obtained for comparison of the laboratory performance of the links, measured namely at OSI levels 1 (physical layer), 4 (transport layer) and 7 (application layer) using the setup of Fig. 1.
-In each experiment type, for each standard and every nominal fixed transfer rate, an average TCP throughput was determined from several experiments.
+The access point and the wireless network adapters of the PCs were manually configured for each standard IEEE 802.11 a, g with typical nominal transfer rates (6, 9, 12, 18, 24, 36, 48, 54 Mbps).
+For every fixed transfer rate, data were obtained for comparison of the laboratory performance of the WPA PTMP and PTP links at OSI levels 1 (physical layer), 4 (transport layer) and 7 (application layer) using the setup of Fig. 1.
+For each standard and every nominal fixed transfer rate, an average TCP throughput was determined from several experiments.
 This value was used as the bandwidth parameter for every corresponding UDP test, giving average jitter and average percentage datagram loss.

-At OSI level 1, noise levels (N, in dBm) and signal to noise ratios (SNR, in dB) were monitored and typical values are shown in Fig. 2 and Fig. 3 for WPA2 and open links, respectively.
+At OSI level 1, noise levels (N, in dBm) and signal to noise ratios (SNR, in dB) were monitored and typical values are shown in Fig. 2.

-The main average TCP and UDP results are summarized in Table I, both for WPA2 and open links.
-In Fig. 4 polynomial fits were made to the 802.11a, g TCP throughput data for WPA2 links, where R2 is the coefficient of determination.
-It was found that, on average, the best TCP throughputs are for 802.11 a.
-A fairly good agreement was found for the 802.11 a, g data both for WPA2 and open links.
-In Figs. 5-6, the data points representing jitter and percentage datagram loss were joined by smoothed lines.
-It was found that, on average, the best jitter performances are for 802.11 g both for WPA2 (2.6 +- 0.3 ms) and open links (2.3 +- 0.1 ms).
-On average, for 802.11g, the best jitter performances were for open links.
-On average, for 802.11a, jitter performances did not show significantly sensitive, within the experimental errors, to WPA2.
-Concerning percentage datagram loss data (1.1 % on average) no significant sensitivities were found, within the experimental errors, either to standard or link type.
+The main average TCP and UDP results are summarized in Table I, both for WPA PTMP and PTP links.
+The statistical analysis, including calculations of confidence intervals, was carried out as in [20].
+In Figs. 3 and 4 polynomial fits were made (shown as y versus x), using the Excel worksheet, to the 802.11a, g TCP throughput data for PTMP and PTP links, respectively, where R2 is the coefficient of determination.
+It gives information about the goodness of fit.
+If it is 1.0 it means a perfect fit to data.
+It was found that, on average, the best TCP throughputs are for 802.11 a and PTP links.
+In Figs. 5-8, the data points representing jitter and percentage datagram loss were joined by smoothed lines.
+It was found that, on average, the best jitter performances are for 802.11 g and PTP links.
+Concerning percentage datagram loss, the best performance was for 802.11a and PTP links.
+In comparison to PTP links.
+TCP throughput, jitter and percentage datagram loss were found to show performance degradations for PTMP links.

-At OSI level 7 we measured FTP transfer rates versus nominal transfer rates configured in the access points for the IEEE 802.11a, g standards.
+At OSI level 7 we measured FTP transfer rates versus nominal transfer rates, configured in the access point and the wireless network adapters of the PCs, for the IEEE 802.11a, g standards.
 The result for every measurement was an average of several experiments involving a single FTP transfer of a binary file with a size of 100 Mbytes.
-The average results thus obtained are summarized in Table I, both for WPA2 and open links.
-In Fig. 7 polynomial fits are shown to 802.11 a, g data for WPA2 links.
-It was found that, for each link type, the best FTP performances were for 802.11a.
-A fairly good agreement was found for the 802.11 a, g data both for WPA2 and open links.
-These results show the same trends found for TCP throughput.
+The FTP results show the same trends found for TCP throughput.